Fannon/u-he-preset-randomizer/README.md

   * To select a subfolder, use e.g. `My Folder/**/*`
   * To select presets starting with something, use e.g. `**/PD *`
 - `--binary`: Keep the binary part of the u-he presets.
 They will not be changed, but randomly generated presets will now include the binary section of either a random preset or the base preset that is randomized.
+  * ⚠ Since the randomizer doesn't really parse and understand the binary section, this may lead to broken presets that may crash your synth plugin when loading.
+Use with care.
 * `--debug`: Enables some optional debug logging and file exporting

 ## Developer Guide